 Best Bets get average or better mpg, have average or better reliability, good crash-test ratings, and our experts' recommendations.

 By Cars.com Staff

-Vehicle Overview Mitsubishi's Lancer Evolution performance sedan uses a 291-horsepower turbocharged engine and features a standard all-wheel-drive system that features three selectable modes for various surfaces.
-Public enemy No. 1 is Subaru's WRX STI.
+Mitsubishi's Lancer Evolution performance sedan uses a 291-horsepower turbocharged engine and features a standard all-wheel-drive system that features three selectable modes for various driving conditions.
+Its main competitor is Subaru's WRX STI.

-Exterior Mitsubishi says the Evolution's shark like nose was inspired by the air intakes on fighter jets.
+Exterior Mitsubishi says the Evolution's nose was inspired by the air intakes on fighter jets.
 The current Lancer's forward-leaning stance is already one of the more aggressive shapes among compact cars, and the Evolution looks even more so.
+Exterior features include: